flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/adirs.md

 - ADIRU 1 and 2 supply their on side systems.
 ADIRU 3 is a hot spare

 ##Operation

 Normal operation:

 - The IR mode selector should be turned to NAV in the order of 1, 2, then 3.

 - ON BATT will then flash as a self-test at the start of alignment.
-If one or more of the ADRU's are running on battery power, ON BATT will display constantly.
+If one or more of the ADIRU's are running on battery power, ON BATT will display constantly.

 - IR 1, 2 and 3, as well as ADR, 1, 2 and 3 can be turned off using the corresponding push button.